Zyzzyva0381/Zyzzyva0381/README.md

 I'm **Windy**, student at **School of Physics, Nanjing University**.

 I'm working on this profile.
-Maybe I will make the most of it once I feel like it?

 - 🎵 I'm listening to VOCALOID/UTAU music.
 - 🌱 I’m currently learning Reinforcement Learning
-- 🤔 I'm thinking about which emulation technique I should use
+- 👩‍💻 I'm working on a kind of adaptive acoustic diffusers
 - 📫 How to reach me: E-mail me at xingboni@hotmail.com